 The CAT policies and action emissions scenario is based on the projections published by the Australian Government prior to the election, which consider a number of current policies set by the Morrison Government as well as the impact of the COVID-19 pandemic.
 It does not account for the recent planned policy updates announced by the Labor Government (Australian Government, 2022a).

 The CAT rates Australia’s policies and action as “Insufficient”.

 Australia’s policies and action are on track to reaching 15% below 2005 levels, just below the NDC range excluding LULUCF.
 Australia’s total GHG emissions excluding LULUCF are projected to be 455 MtCO2e by 2030 excluding LULUCF using AR5 global warming potentials (GWP).
 This translates to 445 MtCO2e by 2030 using AR4 GWP.

 The policies and action emissions scenario include the following policies:

-- Measures announced in the 2021–22 Budget, including funding for “clean” hydrogen hubs (incl. from fossil fuel generation) and CCS, support for farmers to reduce emissions through national soil carbon innovation challenge and trials for low-emission technologies, implementation of the Safeguard Crediting Mechanism, support for voluntary climate action through an expanded Climate Active framework, and investment to help Australian businesses and supply chains adopt energy efficiency measures.
+- Measures announced in the 2021–22 Budget, including funding for “clean” hydrogen hubs (incl. from fossil fuel generation) and carbon capture and storage (CCS), support for farmers to reduce emissions through national soil carbon innovation challenge and trials for low-emission technologies, implementation of the Safeguard Crediting Mechanism, support for voluntary climate action through an expanded Climate Active framework, and investment to help Australian businesses and supply chains adopt energy efficiency measures.

 - Technology Investment Roadmap and Low Emissions Technology Statement: